golemfactory/golem-docs/src/pages/docs/creators/javascript/guides/golem-images.md

 ## Publishing the image

-Once your image is built and tested you can push it to a remote repository so that it becomes available to providers within the Golem Network.
+Once your image is built and tested, you can push it to a remote repository so that it becomes available to providers within the Golem Network.
 Golem manages a freely-accessible repository that everybody can push into without any special requirements.

 ## Golem image use

-The image must be downloaded to a remote computer therefore we need to publish it.
-Golem provides a ‘repository’ to publish images.
+For providers to be able to download and use the image you specify in your demand, the image must be available for them, so you need to publish it.
 Images can be identified by their image hash or a tag name.
 The type of identifier depends on the way you publish your image and is driven by intended usage.

-If you intend to use your image just for testing it is enough to use image hash and upload them anonymously to the registry.
-If you intend to work on a more complex project where you would like to use several different versions of your image or collaborate with other users - you should consider creating an account in the registry and using tags to describe your images.
+If you intend to use your image just for testing then it is enough to use image hash and upload them anonymously to the registry.
+If you intend to work on a more complex project where you would like to use several different versions of your image or collaborate with other users - you should consider creating an account in the registry and use tags to describe your images.
 Both cases are illustrated in our examples.

 - Publishing the image anonymously. ([example](/docs/creators/javascript/examples/tools/publishing-custom-images#publishing-custom-golem-image-to-the-registry-hash-based))
 - Publishing the image using tags. ([example](/docs/creators/javascript/examples/tools/publishing-custom-images#publishing-custom-golem-image-to-the-registry-tag-based))